2br-2b/Public-Domain-Ideas/README.md

 What if there was an achievement board for achievements in real life?
 For example, you could get achievements for going camping, going to college, going to trade school, going on your first date, getting your first job, getting married, staying single for long enough, or anything else!

-You could monitize the product by having sponsored achievements: visit Disneyland, take a picture of yourself in a Spiderman costume, etc.
+You could monetize the product by having sponsored achievements: visit Disneyland, take a picture of yourself in a Spiderman costume, etc.

 You could also have random achievements, like talk to a random stranger, play piano in public, etc. to help spice up life.
-The posibilities are endless!
+The possibilities are endless!

 [Habitica](https://habitica.com/static/home) has something similar to this, but IRL Achievements would be for doing specific things.
 You could have a global leaderboard to say who has the most IRL points, see what percentage of people have done XYZ, and use this to motivate yourself.